lainsce/vuxn/README.md

 cannot run any of these programs.
 Make a file on your home folder called .theme or install the app in the conf folder to configure the colors.

+## fonts

+Move this folder to your `$HOME/.local/share` dir to have
+fonts working on the ports.